Artificial Intelligence

 The problem: A SaaS provider’s support team handles thousands of tickets monthly.
 Complex tickets require information from multiple backend systems (CRM, billing, product usage analytics, knowledge base), and resolution often involves coordinating across teams.

 The agent solution: A multi-agent system where a triage agent classifies incoming tickets and routes them to specialist agents (billing agent, technical agent, account management agent).
 Each specialist agent has access to the relevant backend systems and can draft responses, initiate refunds below a threshold, or escalate to human agents with a complete context package.
+AI workflows streamline the escalation and resolution process by automating decision-making steps, ensuring secure and efficient handling of each ticket.

 The result: Average resolution time reduced by 40%.
 Human agents spend their time on genuinely complex cases rather than information gathering.
 Customer satisfaction scores improved through faster initial response and more accurate routing.